 Light interacts with matter; some is absorbed, some transmitted, some scattered.
 By analyzing the light passing through or reflecting off a sample, the sample may be identified and understood.

-Ocean Insight spectrometers may be used as a component in a modular setup, allowing the user to work with a vast range of samples in an even wider range of applications and environments.
+Ocean Optics spectrometers may be used as a component in a modular setup, allowing the user to work with a vast range of samples in an even wider range of applications and environments.

 This is a graph showing how light from a sample source varies with wavelength.
 A spectrum is a 2-D graph, showing wavelength (typically measured in nanometers, nm) against some measure of intensity (depending on the experiment, this could be as a percentage, %, a power output, μW.cm-2.nm-1, or some arbitrary unit, counts).